Salary sacrifice pension contributions – November 2025 Budget calculator

-This calculator compares today’s rules with that rumoured cap, showing employee NI, employer NI, income tax, and the child benefit charge so you can gauge the impact of capping salary sacrifice pension contributions ahead of any announcement.
+This calculator compares today’s rules with that 2029 cap, showing employee NI, employer NI, income tax, and the child benefit charge so you can gauge the impact of capping salary sacrifice pension contributions.
 It’s illustrative scenario planning, not personal tax advice.

 Key modelling assumptions